irripro/django_menus/README.rst

 Uses a hard coded base.
 As the author of another Django app wrote, "Who wants to use Admin to maintain menus?" (a few other applications use this approach).

+By default, the app renders menu data as CSS-only dropdown menus.
+With work, the HTML output could be used to render always-expanded menus, Javascript menus (which could use a click action, not a hover action), etc.

 This is a sophisticated version of a menu builder.
 It has an API with similarities to django.Form.

 Alternatives
 ------------